anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the content type "application/pkcs7-mime".

+[RFC Editor: please delete] /\*

+Open Issue: the enrollment response object may also be an application/jose object with a signature of the domain registrar.
+Note:
+Communicaion between domain CA and registrar is of content type "application/pkcs7-mime"
+Communicaion between registrar, registrar-agent and furter to the pledge should be of content type "application/jose" . \*/

 The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE